-- State the geographical features of North East India - Discuss the pre-history of North East states - Analyse the history of Assam through excavated evidences - Describe Assamese society at the time of the Varmans - Describe the economy, religion and polity in Assam at the time of the Varmans
+- State the geographical features of North East India - Discuss the pre-history of North East states - Analyse the history of Assam through excavated evidences

-1.2 GEOGRAPHICAL FEATURES OF NORTH EAST INDIA
+GEOGRAPHICAL FEATURES OF NORTH EASTINDIA

 The state of Assam was divided into four states viz.
 Assam, the parent state, Nagaland, Mizoram and Meghalaya.
 Besides, the two princely states of Tripura and Manipur were merged in the Indian Union and came into existence as independent states.
 Another territory, North East Frontier states, sandwiched between Himalayas and Brahmaputra, was made into a full-fledged state of Arunachal Pradesh.
 Thus the seven states of North East India came into existence.
 Together these states have an area of 2,55,000 square kilometer.